-The coursework degree emphasis is on the importance of the clinical, laboratory, public health and behavioural aspects of sexual health.
-Candidates complete the coursework component with a satisfactory result before proceeding to the research component of the double degree.
-The research project will be completed under the guidance of a supervisor.
+The coursework degree emphasises the importance of the clinical, laboratory, public health and behavioural aspects of Sexual Health.
+Candidates must complete the coursework component with a satisfactory result, before being allowed to proceed to the research component of the double degree.
+The research project is completed under the guidance of an allocated supervisor.

-Places in the double degree program be offered to qualified applicants according to the admissions criteria (see course rules).
-In exceptional circumstances the dean may admit applicants without these qualifications who, in the opinion of the school, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.
+Places in the double degree program are offered to qualified applicants according to the admissions criteria (see course rules).
+In exceptional circumstances the Dean may admit applicants without these qualifications who, in the opinion of the school, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.

 Students who have not submitted their thesis by the end of their first year of enrolment must re-enrol every semester, with the associated financial cost, until they submit their thesis.

 In order to comply with AusAID scholarship requirements and meet the academic the requirements of the double degree, students must complete 48 credit points of coursework for the coursework master's degree and the equivalent of at least one year full time for the Master of Philosophy by enrolling in 48 credit points of research units of study as shown in the following table.